nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Value proposition:

 - Allows users to keep track of several activities and their participants.
-- Splits costs evenly or unevenly depending on what is required.
+- Splits costs evenly or independently depending on what is required.
-- Lumps all payments due together for easy payment.
+- Combines all payments due together for easy settlement of payments.
 - Can be operated quickly by an experienced typist.

 Target users:

 - People who go on group outings often and split bills.
-- People who dislike calculating how much people owe across several activities.
+- People who dislike manually calculating how much people owe across several activities.
 - People who go on group outings where different people pay for different activities, making bill-splitting harder.